 Managers, more than anyone else, have the biggest impact on their team’s morale and experience in the company.
 This means that they are the key drivers of your employee engagement strategy.
 Effective managers ensure that they acquire and develop talent, and understand that their success and the organisation’s are dependent on their employees' achievements.

 To leverage on this, the leadership team should ensure that they are training and empowering managers to take an active role when engaging their employees.
 Managers should also be provided with the technology and tools that they need to ensure that they continuously focus on emotionally engaging their employees.

 Improve employee engagement by revamping your benefits, and offering something different for your employees.
-Care Programme provides a range of individual insurance solutions to employees of our corporate clients (employers) through worksite marketing.
-With Care Programme, employers can now provide additional benefits to their employees at no cost.
+The Care Programme provides a range of individual insurance solutions to employees of our corporate clients (employers) through worksite marketing.
+With The Care Programme, employers can now provide additional benefits to their employees at no cost.
 Your employees will have the option to get additional coverage to complement their corporate insurance, to protect themselves and their dependents against unforeseen events.

-Contact us at CareProgramme.SG@Chubb.com to find out more about the Care Programme.
+Contact us at CareProgramme.SG@chubb.com to find out more about The Care Programme.